-The medusa piercing (or philtrum) has seen huge increases in popularity in recent times for both men and women - and it's not surprising why.
+The medusa piercing (or philtrum) has seen massive increases in popularity in recent times for both men and women - and it's not surprising why.

-A well-executed philtrum piercing can look striking, especially when matched up with some bold and inventive jewellery.
+A well-executed philtrum piercing can look striking, especially when matched up with some bold and inventive jewelry.

-However - as nice as they are, medusa piercing still need to be well respected during their healing stages, and you must ensure that you know as much as possible about them before taking the dive.
+However - as awesome as they are, medusa piercings still need to be well respected during their healing stages, and you must ensure you know as much as possible about them before taking the dive.